-- 1. To serve as a policy framework for Road Safety improvement in Africa. - 2.
-To serve as an advocacy tool and instrument for Road Safety improvement on the Continent aimed at facilitating the creation of an enabling environment to drastically reduce the road traffic crashes.

-The specific objectives are to:

-- a) Facilitate the formulation of comprehensive Road Safety policies at country level; - b) Speed-up implementation of national, regional and continental Road Safety programs; - c) Contribute to the coordination of Road Safety in the Continent; - d) Promote better coordination of Development Partners in the Road Safety area; - e) Enhance Private sector, Civil Society Organisations, Non-Governmental Organisations participation in Road Safety issues; - f) Promote the harmonization of the collection, treatment and dissemination of Road Safety data.
+- 1. The main objectives of the Charter are: - a) To serve as a policy framework for Road Safety improvement in Africa. - b) To serve as an advocacy tool and instrument for Road Safety improvement on the Continent aimed at facilitating the creation of an enabling environment to drastically reduce the road traffic crashes. - 2.
+The specific objectives are to: - a) Facilitate the formulation of comprehensive Road Safety policies at country level; - b) Speed-up implementation of national, regional and continental Road Safety programs; - c) Contribute to the coordination of Road Safety in the Continent; - d) Promote better coordination of interventions by Development Partners in the Road Safety area; - e) Enhance Private sector, Civil Society Organisations, Non-Governmental Organisations participation in Road Safety issues; - f) Promote the harmonization of the collection, treatment and dissemination of Road Safety data.